ryonamin/web-Node.js/README.md

 6. npm start (Run script defined in package.json)

 ## Notes
+- testServer can be used for local tests.
+You will find frontend/index.html by accessing http://127.0.0.1:3000 with your web browsers.
 - webpack behaviours are defined in webpack.config.js
 - npx eslint YOUR_JAVASCRIPT_FILE would be useful to find problems in your JavaScripts. eslint behaviours are defined in .eslintrc.js.